olib963/javatest/README.md

 - [x] Create a module to allow you to run JUnit tests within JavaTest.
 - [x] Create a module to allow parameterised testing.
 - [x] Decide how (or even if) to handle null values.
 E.g. someone returning `Stream.of(null)` or `() -> null` for an assertion.
-I decided to not handle `null` values at all for now.
+**I decided to not handle `null` values at all for now**.
 - [x] Separate the side effects into test observers that can be excluded.
 Initially this is just a logger to print each result.
-- [x] Decide on which approach to take for the API: Mixins or static imports.
-I have decided for most cases static imports are the most flexible with optional mixins where it is beneficial e.g. `Eventually`.
+- [x] Decide on which approach to take for the API: Mixins or static imports. **I have decided for most cases static imports are the most flexible with optional mixins where it is beneficial e.g. `Eventually`.**
 - [ ] Ensure I am happy with the level of simplicity in each module, especially the core.
 - [ ] Review Documentation with people new to and familiar with Java.
 - [ ] Release and get much feedbacks.